peiqiao0403/text-adventure/README.md

     -   Gold drop: 100-150
     -   Item drop chance: 100%

 This documentation covers all major aspects of the game.
-Players can use the help system during gameplay for additional details about specific mechanics or commands.
+Please use the help system during gameplay for additional details about specific mechanics or commands.